DeveloperBurak/compact-launcher/README.md

-This is my hobby project that you can launch your program in this launcher
+# Compact Launcher

+Run your applications from this tiny little rocket!